Powering the Future: Pathways to Renewable Skills 2.0

 Essential Energy

-Renewable alternatives: Biofuels, Green Hydrogen: Training the workforce in new technologies
+Renewable alternatives: Biofuels, Green Hydrogen and AI: Training the New Generation

-Where should training priorities be focused to achieve optimal results for your industry?· cost/benefit
+Where should training priorities be focused to achieve optimal results for your industry?

 · return on investment,